Estate Planning

 Essential Elements of Your Estate Plan

 Just as every individual is unique, every estate plan is different.
-What works for one person may not work for another—the important thing is to work with a will and estate attorney, like ours at Carlson & Blakeman, LLP, who offers personalized counsel tailored to your specific situation.
+What works for one person may not work for another—the important thing is to work with an estate planning attorney near you, like ours at Carlson & Blakeman, LLP, who offers personalized counsel tailored to your specific situation.

 Any good estate plan should, at minimum, include the following components: